 Is that someone who thinks truth is only in the eye of the beholder, who discounts beliefs as merely subjective, who wants unity at any cost, even the cost of the sublime?
 Count me out.

 However if it represents an effort to find common ground, listening well to discern the value under an opinion while staying teachable in the process, then tag me.

-Are Evangelicals judgmental, narrow, moralists, using politics to maintain the status quo and defined by what they are against rather than for?
+Are Evangelicals judgmental, narrow, moralists, using politics to maintain the status quo?
+Are they defined by what they are against rather than for?
 Count me out.

-However, if they are humbly responsive to God as a higher authority, reaching out to people on the margins of life with both compassion and conviction, then tag me.
+However, if they are humble and responsive to God as a higher authority, reaching out to people on the margins of life with both compassion and conviction, then tag me.

 Martin Marty said, “It is a fact of public life that when it comes to religion and politics, the committed lack civility and the civil often lack conviction.”
 I’d like to see people dial back their reactions and understand what they are for rather than against.
 That subtle but crucial shift is the key to “convicted civility.”